MikeTannenbaum/mtdc-2022/_posts/2016-06-22-why-its-important-to-make-workplaces-more-human.md

   - Leadership
   - Making Work Human
 tags:
-  - future of work
+  - on/leadership
-  - leadership
+  - on/livelihood
-  - livelihood
+  - on/positivity
-  - positivity
+  - on/future-of-work
 ---
 <div class="section-inner layoutSingleColumn">
 <p id="31d5" class="graf--p graf-after--figure">Human beings are at the center of everything.
 We’re the ones calling the shots, making the decisions, and creating changes that ripple throughout our world.</p>